DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 2019-10-02_11-35-40/Firefox/screenshot-2.png
 ```

-You use the [default](#default-path-pattern) or [custom path pattern](#custom-path-patterns).
+You can use the [default](#default-path-pattern) or [custom path pattern](#custom-path-patterns).

-> You can specify the exact path when you take a screenshot with the [t.takeScreenshot](../../test-api/actions/take-screenshot.md#take-a-screenshot-of-the-entire-page) or [t.takeElementScreenshot](../../test-api/actions/take-screenshot.md#take-a-screenshot-of-a-page-element) actions.
+> When you take a screenshot with the [t.takeScreenshot](../../test-api/actions/take-screenshot.md#take-a-screenshot-of-the-entire-page) or [t.takeElementScreenshot](../../test-api/actions/take-screenshot.md#take-a-screenshot-of-a-page-element) action, you can specify the exact file path.
 In this instance, TestCafe saves this screenshot to the specified location and does not use patterns.

 #### Default Path Pattern